Akerna Announces Sale of Softw - GuruFocus.com

 About Akerna

-Akerna ( KERN) is an emerging technology firm focused on innovative technology.
+Akerna (Nasdaq: KERN) is an emerging technology firm focused on innovative technology.
 To be included on the Company's email distribution list, please sign up at https://ir.akerna.com/news-events/email-alerts.

 For more information, visit https://www.akerna.com/.